 We recently did an episode about measuring productivity in revenue cycle management.
 This is the follow-up, part 2, relating to some of the suggested solutions.

-We recommend that instead of measuring front-end productivity, like claims per hour entered or submitted, claims per day, or the number of claim lines per hour and per day or similar front end metrics, we suggest measuring the back-end productivity in order to measure the front end.
+We recommend that instead of measuring front-end productivity.
+Like claims per hour entered or submitted.
+Claims per day, or the number of claim lines per hour and per day or similar front-end metrics.
+We suggest measuring the back-end productivity in order to measure the front end.
 Let’s say for example that you did patient registration.
 If that patient registration was done correctly, then that claim gets paid.
-If the patient registration was done incorrectly, then obviously, it doesn’t get paid and so you can measure front end productivity net of mistakes by measuring the back end.
+Net of mistakes by measuring the back end.

 Was the claim paid?

 This relates to one of the subjects of another podcast we’ve done, which is secondary-level (root) causes of claims denials.
-Or it may be that you want to track what got changed from original claim to claim resubmission or an appeal.
+To claim resubmission or an appeal.
 In other words, “Was it appealed?”, was there some particular document that got submitted?
-Was additional documentation like patient records submitted?
-Was it the diagnosis code that changed when the claim was resubmitted and resulted in payment?
+Additional documentation like patient records submitted?
 Was it the patient ID that changed, and so on?

 To identify what changed, you may not be able to extract all of that information cleanly out of your billing system.
-Most of them can’t do that level of analysis because they overwrite the old records when information is changed and a claim is resubmitted.
-In other words, when you change the patient ID the system no longer keeps the first patient ID you put in there unless you add a new insurance (like a case) that keeps both records in case you need to bill them contemporaneously.
-Or even if it does have the ability to track that kind of state level change somehow, it may only do that in certain parts of the system like old insurance that termed as opposed to a patient ID that got corrected and then overwrote the last patient ID.
+Most of them can’t do that level of analysis because they overwrite.
+In other words, when you change the patient ID the system no longer keeps.
+The first patient ID you put in there unless you add new insurance (like a case) that keeps both records in case you need to bill them contemporaneously.
+Or even if it does have the ability to track that kind of state-level change somehow, it may only do that in certain parts of the system.
+Like old insurance that termed as opposed.

 Data warehousing to determine cause

 QA, of course, really matters because, as a collector, you don’t care about the number of touches.
-You care about claims getting paid.
-You want to distinguish between how many claims got worked and how many claims got paid.
+You want to distinguish between how many claims got work and how many claims got paid.

-We have seen some organizations do even dollar weighting of payments because; let’s say, for example, you have surgery and an E&M. The surgery, obviously, is a lot more dollars than the E&M, so you don’t want to weight those equally where somebody got 10 E&Ms paid, and somebody got 10 surgeries paid.
+We have seen some organizations do even dollar weighting of payments because; let’s say, for example, you have surgery and an E&M. The surgery, obviously, is a lot more dollars.
+Then the E&M, so you don’t want to weight those equally where somebody.
 Those are radically different in terms of the impact on the practice.

-Also, not just in terms of the dollar impact but also of the workload because it is likely that the larger dollar claims are more work and require more appeals, more follow-up, and so on to get them paid.
+Also, not just in terms of the dollar impact but also of the workload because it is likely that the larger dollar claims are more work.

 When do you get write-offs?